Review: CurrencyFair currency exchange for businesses

 |Available Currencies||AED, AUD, CAD, CHF, CZK, DKK, EUR, GBP, HKD, HUF, NOK, NZD, PLN, SEK, SGD, USD, ZAR|

 |Online Transfer Fee||EUR 3|

-With extended services specifically for international businesses, you can automate salaries and invoices, receive payments and transfer money among countries.
+With extended services specifically for international businesses, CurrencyFair can help you automate salaries and invoices, receive payments and transfer money among countries.
 Regulated by the Central Bank of Ireland, CurrencyFair provides secure services without the typically high costs of your local bank.

 - Peer-to-peer.
-Save on exchange rates when you are matched up with another CurrencyFair client looking to exchange your desired currency.
+Save on exchange rates by matching up with another CurrencyFair client looking to exchange your desired currency.

-- Stay in control.
-CurrencyFair’s online platform helps you to manage transfers on any device from any place.
-Stay in control of your international cash flow.
+- You’re in control.
+CurrencyFair’s online platform helps you manage transfers on any device from any place to keep you on top of your your international cash flow.

 Because of how this peer-to-peer provider works, it’s hard to pin down the currency rate spread you could see.
-CurrencyFair “matches” you with another customer looking to transfer the same currency pair you’re interested in, only in the opposite direction.
+CurrencyFair claims it can save you up to 90% off your bank’s rates by matching you with another customer looking to transfer the same currency pair, only in the opposite direction.